rmcwhae/russellmcwhae.ca/src/routes/about.md

 <img srcset={Portrait} type="image/webp" alt="Russell Portrait" />

 Growing up in Calgary, Alberta, Canada I spent time mountain biking, hiking and downhill skiing in the Canadian Rocky Mountains.
-My interest in outdoor pursuits has continually increased and now includes backcountry skiing, rock and ice climbing, and mountaineering.
+My interest in outdoor pursuits has continually increased and now includes backcountry skiing and basic mountaineering.
 As my outdoor experience grew, I began to venture further into the backcountry and started bringing a camera to share my experiences in hard-to-reach places.
 This has become my preferred style of photography: finding awe-inspiring landscapes, frequently far and high in the mountains.

 Similar to photography, graphic design—especially web design—requires a keen technical understanding.
 Coding has always come naturally to me, but it is the combination of the logic of coding and the creative side of design that makes the web a rewarding medium to design for.
 I cut my teeth back in the days of Internet Explorer 6 and have kept up with the evolution of the web over the years.